Fighting for the Rights of the Accused in Federal Court Since 2004

-A federal investigation is the first step in the federal criminal justice process.
+Federal investigations are the first step in the federal criminal justice process.
 In the investigation stage, federal law enforcement agents are investigating individuals for potential violations of federal law.
 Their goals are to determine: (1) whether a federal crime has been committed; (2) the parties responsible; and (3) the evidence pertaining to the crime, if any.

 Federal investigations are usually triggered by the filing of a crime report.
 Sometimes, it can begin as a result of information law enforcement agents receive from defendants in pending criminal cases who are hoping to receive leniency by offering substantial assistance in the form of cooperation, or a federal investigation may begin when data gathered by a federal intelligence agency, such as the CIA, or from a civil investigation performed by a regulatory agency, such as the SEC or the FDA, is turned over to law enforcement.

 Federal investigations are conducted primarily by federal law enforcement agents, who gather evidence and interview witnesses.
 Agents assigned to the case work closely with a federal prosecutor.
-The prosecutor gives the agents legal guidance, and helps the agents with obtaining legal documents such as subpoenas and search warrants.
+The prosecutor gives the agents legal guidance and helps the agents with obtaining legal documents such as subpoenas and search warrants.

 The law enforcement agency responsible for investigating whether a federal crime has occurred depends on the specific characteristics of the offense.
 The FBI is usually involved with the investigation of federal crimes including bombings, mail fraud, kidnappings, serial killers, and identity theft.
 The U.S. Postal Inspector is involved with the investigation of federal crimes including mail fraud, money laundering, identity theft, illegal narcotics, and cyber crime.
 Homeland Security investigates all types of cross-border criminal activity, including financial crimes, bulk cash smuggling, cyber crimes, trade crimes such as commercial fraud and intellectual property theft, and identity and benefit fraud.
 The IRS investigates tax fraud, identity theft, money laundering, bank fraud, public corruption, and entitlement and subsidy fraud.